gsdlab/vpdev/README.md

 There are two ways of annotating a fragment with multiple features which express two different intentions: `AND` or `OR`.
 The distinction only make sense when the features are optional and we are concerned with the removal of fragments when the features are not present in a configuration.

-To express that a given fragment is relevant to every listed feature and at least one of the features must be present for the fragment to be relevant, list the features in a single annotation:
+To express that a given fragment is relevant to every listed feature and at least one of the features must be present for the fragment to be relevant (logical `OR`), list the features in a single annotation:

 ```
     //    |> process timeout |>